 If the pain is affecting what you do on a day to day basis and is not getting better with time, it should be looked at by a qualified professional to determine what is wrong and to rule out anything serious.
-Qualified professional will depend on the state, province or country you are in.
+Qualified professionals will vary depending on the state, province or country you live in.

-When it comes to a fitness profession, what should they do if they have a client that has pain and their client wants to continue working out or continue with their activity?
+When it comes to a fitness professional, what should they do if they have a client that has pain and wants to continue working out or continue with their activities?

 This my criteria:

 - If the injury is affecting what they do on a day to day basis and is not getting better with time, it should be looked at by a qualified professional.
-Qualified professional will depend on the state, province or country you are in.
+Qualified professionals will vary, depending on the state, province or country you live in.

 - If you do not feel comfortable or confident in training the individual, get them to see a qualified professional and ask for exercise guidelines from that professional.

-- If in your professional opinion, they do not have the physical conditioning, training level, skill or could make an old injury worse with the training style you do (For example, bootcamps or Crossfit, MMA training, etc) get them to see a qualified professional and ask for exercise guidelines from that professional.
+- If in your professional opinion, they do not have the physical conditioning, training level, or skill needed, or could make an old injury worse with the training style you do (For example, HIIT bootcamps or Crossfit, MMA training, etc), get them to see a qualified professional and ask for exercise guidelines from that professional.

-- If they have a chronic condition that could get worse or lead to serious injury (For example: arthritis, heat disease, uncontrolled diabetes, etc.) Get them to see a qualified professional and ask for exercise guidelines from that professional.
+- If they have a chronic condition that could get worse or lead to a serious injury (For example: arthritis, heat disease, uncontrolled diabetes, etc.), get them to see a qualified professional and ask for exercise guidelines from that professional.